nishant18024/Quick-Note/readme.md

 # Quick Note

-Welcome to NoteHub, your go-to destination for seamless note-taking and organization!
-NoteHub is a user-friendly note-taking app designed to simplify your life and keep your thoughts in perfect order.
+Welcome to Quick Note, your go-to destination for seamless note-taking and organization!
+Quick Note is a user-friendly note-taking app designed to simplify your life and keep your thoughts in perfect order.

-With NoteHub, you can effortlessly create, edit, and organize your notes with just a few clicks.
+With Quick Note, you can effortlessly create, edit, and organize your notes with just a few clicks.
 The intuitive user interface ensures a smooth experience, allowing you to focus on your ideas without any distractions.
 Customize your notes with different colors and styles to make them visually appealing and easy to distinguish.

 ## Features